hanidnguyen/MEAN-stack-messenger/README.md

 db.[table-name].find(): list all entries in table

-To observe real-time front-end: run ng serve in terminal in project folder
+To observe real-time front-end: run 'ng serve' in terminal in project folder

+To start server:
-To observe back-end real-time: run npm run start:server in terminal in project folder
+  run 'npm run start:server' in terminal in project folder